lavpathak/lavpathak.com/_posts/2017-08-07-ATDD-experience-report.md

 The report is around how to use Acceptance Tests Driven Development to solve analytically challenging problems.
 The report also mentions other practices that we followed as a team.
 We were a very successful team due to those practices and I am proud to say that we were able to provide great value to our client.

-You can find the report <a href='{{ site.url }}/assets/docs/Experience_Report_ATDD.pdf' target="_blank">here - Use ATDD to build customrs that care</a>.
+You can find the report <a href='{{ site.url }}/assets/docs/Experience_Report_ATDD.pdf' target="_blank">here - Using ATDD to build customrs that care</a>.
 I hope it helps people who are working with similar problem and with similar constraints.

 Any feedback is appreciated as well.
 I will be working on adding comment section to my blog in next couple of weeks so its easier to get back to me.
 Thanks